k0d3x8its/kodex-os/README.md

 ## Philosophy

 > *Capture freely.
-Organize intentionally.
+Organize strategically.
 Store redundantly.*

 Kodex OS does not prescribe what you write or think.
 It only asks that you write it down, decide what matters, and keep what's worth keeping.